 Domestic abuse is a gendered crime

 Every case of domestic abuse should be taken seriously and each individual given access to the support they need.
 All victims should be able to access appropriate support.
+Whilst both men and women may experience incidents of inter-personal violence and abuse, women are considerably more likely to experience repeated and severe forms of abuse, including sexual violence.
+They are also more likely to have experienced sustained physical, psychological or emotional abuse, or violence which results in injury or death.

 There are important differences between male violence against women and female violence against men, namely the amount, severity and impact.
 Women experience higher rates of repeated victimisation and are much more likely to be seriously hurt (Walby & Towers, 2017; Walby & Allen, 2004) or killed than male victims of domestic abuse (ONS, 2017).
 Further to that, women are more likely to experience higher levels of fear and are more likely to be subjected to coercive and controlling behaviours (Dobash & Dobash, 2004; Hester, 2013; Myhill, 2015; Myhill, 2017).